brianlockerbie/professional-portfolio/README.md

 <h1 align="center">Professional Portfolio</h1>
 <p align="center">Challenge #2</p>

-## Description:
+## Description: I have created a profile landing page of my work that can be showcase my skills and talents to employers.

-🕹 Live Demo: I have created a profile landing page of my work that can be showcase my skills and talents to employers.
+## 🕹 Live Demo:

 ## Purpose:
 A portfolio dedicated to all my work I have created.